- Why are one-to-one meetings so important?

 1. Set goals and objectives for the meetings prior to them.

-With preparation and planning, the meeting will have more direction and they will be more fulfilling.
-After all, not all meetings that occur are ultimately beneficial.
-With most employees attending around 62 meeting a month, half of these meetings are a complete waste of time.
+With adequate preparation and planning, meetings gain more direction and become more fulfilling.
+Indeed, not all meetings prove beneficial.
+Considering that most employees attend approximately 62 meetings per month, half of these are often regarded as a waste of time.

 2. Find the right space that provides the best atmosphere for meetings.